Marvel's Stan Lee dies: Remembering the godfather of geeks and my former boss

 Lee was always smiling and energetic, even when the rest of us were worn out from a jam-packed convention schedule.

-When I was on a press tour with Lee and other webseries creators to promote his World of Heroes YouTube network, he happily posed with us for photos and patiently listened when we giddily told him how excited we were to be working with him.
+When I was on a press tour with Lee and other web series creators to promote the World of Heroes network, he happily posed with us for photos and listened when we giddily told him how excited we were to be working with him.

 He always asked about how our shows were progressing and what we were creating when we saw him at press junkets or while waiting in green rooms.
 There was a mutual sense of respect, which was crazy to think considering Lee was a legend and we were all just basking in his greatness.